-The international balance of payments consists of current account, capital account and financial account.
-For the current account, JCR grasps trends in the balance of its individual items and conducts structural analysis.
-A purpose of such analysis is to assess the nation's capacity to acquire foreign currencies and the stability of such capacity, for which its export competitiveness is a good indicator.
+The balance of payments consists of the current account, capital account and financial account.
+As to the current account, JCR grasps the trends of individual items that constitute the account and conducts an analysis of their structures.
+Important here is to look into the nation's ability to acquire foreign currencies and its stability, for which its export competitiveness is a good indicator.
 The export of goods and services can, by the way, indicate a sustainable level of external borrowing if it is analyzed in comparison with the amounts of external debt balance and annual debt payment.
-Since the current account balance equals national savings minus investment, it is also important to grasp its historical trend from the standpoint of international flow of funds.
-Key points in checking the capital and the financial accounts include their size relative to the current account and the nation's economy, presence and degree of regulatory constraints against capital flows and foreign exchange transactions, as well as transactional breakdown of the financial account and the stability of each component or the room for improvement thereof.
-It is particularly important for the countries of current account deficit to establish by such analysis how their financing is sustainable.
+Since the current account balance equals national savings minus investment, its trend needs to be seen in terms of international fund flows.
+Key points about the financial account include its size relative to the current account and the national economy, presence and degree of constraints stemming from capital regulations and foreign exchange policies, and components of the financial account and the stability of each component or the room for improvement thereof.
+Among the components of the financial account, direct investment tends to be more stable than short-term funds such as portfolio investment and short-term bank loans.
+In the case of a country with current account deficits, the sustainability of financing is checked through an analysis of the financial account.